atellmer/react-cool-draggable/README.md

 ### DragDropContext

 This library uses the react context as a way to communicate between children in the tree, so the context must be explicitly invoked at the root of the component.
-The context has one callback onDragEnd that is called when the user drops the element.

 ```tsx
 import { DragDropContext } from 'react-cool-draggable';